 Apart from still wanting to fight ‟the butcher of Finland”, Kryssing also had his own very human reasons for staying on in the Waffen-SS: He did not want to leave his two young sons behind alone after they had volunteered because of him, nor did he want to return to Denmark as a failure.
 Both reasons are very understandable, but by remaining in the Waffen-SS Kryssing contributed to maintaining a system which made mass-murderers of hundreds of thousands of men who otherwise would not have become criminals.
 In that respect it is neither here nor there that, as the decent and well-meaning ‟K.K.” wrote to their comrades from the Danish Military Academy, Kryssing was an idealist convinced that he acted in the service of a good cause.
 Kryssing was on the wrong side, and even though his actions were not illegal according to Danish legislation, and even though he had his government’s approval, he incurred a moral co-responsibility for the atrocities of the Third Reich.

 It would obviously have been impossible to allow Kryssing and the other officers who had volunteered for German service to stay on in the Danish military.
 It would have been a source of constant conflicts and disciplinary problems, and it would have sent some highly undesirable signals about the democratic mindset of the Danish armed forces and undermined the Danish Government’s efforts to secure a place for Denmark in the allied camp.
-It followed from the Danish Civil Service Act that officers who had been dismissed on such grounds should lose any pension rights earned through their service in the Danish armed force – a service which in Kryssing’s case had lasted 28 years.
+It followed from the Danish Civil Service Act that officers who had been dismissed on such grounds should lose any pension rights earned through their service in the Danish armed forces – a service which in Kryssing’s case had lasted 28 years.
 It would have been becoming for the Danish authorities if they had found some discreet way to, if not actually pay out the lost pensions, at least offer men like Kryssing some sort of employment that would allow them to earn a living and perhaps contribute to their resocialisation – given the fact that the wartime government had explicitly approved their joining the Frikorps.

 Kryssing’s CO in the Danish Army, Colonel C.D.O.
-Lunn, wrote about him that mentally he was a on tram ride: Once he had started his journey he was unable to leave the track.
+Lunn, wrote about him that mentally he was on a tram ride: Once he had started his journey he was unable to leave the track.
 One might also say that Kryssing was politically and morally blind.
-He lacked the moral and political judgment, which prevented so many other Danish officers, who otherwise agreed with Kryssing about so many things, from serving the Germans and even made many them join the Resistance movement.
+He lacked the moral and political judgment, which prevented so many other Danish officers, who otherwise agreed with Kryssing about so many things, from serving the Germans and even made many of them join the Resistance movement.
 As an officer of the Waffen-SS Kryssing was a colleague and comrade of people who championed rabid Nazi and racist views, and he cannot have been ignorant of the German armed forces’ mass killings of prisoners of war, Jews, presumed Communists, and other civilians, just as the concentration camps cannot have been a secret to him.
 He was, however, able to ignore these crimes or to consider them insignificant compared to the higher purpose which he had gone to war to fight for.
 Kryssing was by no means alone in suffering from this political and moral blindness during the war, just as the disclosure of the full extent of the crimes of Nazism – which in no way made him regret his choice – has not protected later generations from allowing themselves to be struck by the same kind of blindness in other contexts.

 Copenhagen, 21 August 2014